-FOR M 10-K curities Exchange Act of 1934 For the fiscal year en ded August 30, 2014, or ☐ Transition report pursuant to section 13 or 15(d) of the 5 Securities Exchange Act of 1934 For the transition period fro om to Commission fil e number 1-10714 AUTOZO ONE, INC. It as specified in its charter) Nevada (State or other jurisdiction of incorporation or organization) 62-1482048 (I.R.S.
-Employer Identification No.) 123 South Front Street, Memphis, Tennessee (Address of principal executive offices) 38103 (Zip Code) ' , 495-6500 number, including area code) Securities registered pursua ant to Section 12(b) of the Act: Title of each class Common Stock (\$.01 par value) Name of each exchange on which registered New York Stock Exchange ant to Section 12(g) of the Act: Jone Indicate by check mark if the Registrant is a well-known seasoned issuer, as d efined in Rule 405 of the Securities Act.
-Yes ⊠ No □ Indicate by check mark if the Registrant is not required to file reports pursuan t to Section 13 or Section 15(d) of the Act.
-Yes \square No \boxtimes Indicate by check mark whether the Registrant (1) has filed all reports require during the preceding 12 months (or for such shorter period that the registrant requirements for the past 90 days.
-Yes \boxtimes No \square Indicate by check mark whether the Registrant has submitted electronically are be submitted and posted pursuant to Rule 405 of Regulation S-T (§ 232.405 of the Registrant was required to submit and post such files).
-Yes \boxtimes No \square Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 not be contained, to the best of Registrant's knowledge, in definitive proxy or or any amendment to this Form 10-K. \boxtimes definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
+FORM 10-K \boxtimes Annual Report pursuant to section 13 or 15(d) of the Securities Exch ange Act of 1934 For the fiscal year ended August 2 9, 2015, or Transition report pursuant to section 13 or 15(d) of the Securities Ex change Act of 1934 For the transition period from to Commission file number 1-107 714 AUTOZONE, I (Exact name of registrant as specified in Nevada (State or other jurisdiction of incorporation or organization) 123 South Front Street, Memphis, Tennessee (Address of principal executive offices) 38103 (Zip Code) (901) 495-6500 (Registrant's telephone number, including a Securities registered pursuant to Section 1 Title of each class Common Stock (\$.01 par value) Name of each exchange on which registered New York Stock Exchange Securities registered pursuant to Section 12(g) of the Act: None India cate by check mark if the Registrant is a well-known seasoned issuer, as defined in Rule 4 - 05 of the Securities Act Ves ⊠ No □

-Large accelerated filer Accelerated filer

-Indicate by check mark whether the Registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the

-Non-accelerated filer Smaller reporting company Indicate by check mark whether the Registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes \Box No \boxtimes The aggregate market value of the voting and non-voting common equity held by non-affiliates computed by reference equity was last sold, or the average bid and asked price of such common equity, as of the last business day of the regist fiscal quarter was \$18,167,987,884. ond The number of shares of Common Stock outstanding as of October 20, 2014, was 32,040,703.
-Documents Incorporated By Reference Portions of the definitive Proxy Statement to be filed within 120 days of August 30, 2014, pursuant to Regulation 14A 1934 for the Annual Meeting of Stockholders to be held December 18, 2014, are incorporated by reference into Part II.
-8 of =
+Indicate by check mark if the Registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes □ No ⊠ Indicate by check mark whether the Registrant (1) has filed all reports required to be filed by Section 13 or 15(d) during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), a requirements for the past 90 days.
+Yes \boxtimes No \square Indicate by check mark whether the Registrant has submitted electronically and posted on its corporate Web site, be submitted and posted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding the Registrant was required to submit and post such files).
+Yes \boxtimes No \square Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K (§ 229.405 of the not be contained, to the best of Registrant's knowledge, in definitive proxy or information statements incorporate or any amendment to this Form 10-K. \boxtimes Indicate by check mark whether the Registrant is a large accelerated filer, an accelerated filer, a non-accelerated definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Large accelerated filer ⊠ Accelerated filer \Box Non-accelerated filer Smaller reporting company \Box Indicate by check mark whether the Registrant is a shell company (as defined in Rule 12b-2 of the Act).
+Yes No ⊠ The aggregate market value of the voting and non-voting common equity held by non-affiliates computed by reference equity was last sold, or the average bid and asked price of such common equity, as of the last business day of the fiscal quarter was \$19,532,578,508.
+The number of shares of Common Stock outstanding as of October 19, 2015, was 30,485,243.
+Documents Incorporated By Reference Portions of the definitive Proxy Statement to be filed within 120 days of August 29, 2015, pursuant to Regulation 1934 for the Annual Meeting of Stockholders to be held December 16, 2015, are incorporated by reference into I